McHenry County, Illinois: Climate and weather

 In recent years, average temperatures in the county seat of Woodstock have ranged from a low of 11 °F in January to a high of 85 °F in July, although a record low of -29 °F was recorded in January 1979 and a record high of 109 °F was recorded in July 1936.
 Average monthly precipitation ranged from 1.29 in in February to 4.56 in in June.

 McHenry County is like much of the Upper Midwest, as it usually sees hot, humid summers, and cold, snowy winters.
 The county is notably susceptible to high wind events, blizzards, severe thunderstorms, tornadoes, and flooding.

 Some of the most notable weather events in the county include the 1965 Palm Sunday tornado outbreak, the Blizzard of 1967, the 1967 Belvidere - Oak Lawn tornado outbreak, the Blizzard of 1979, the Flood of 1996, the Blizzard of 1999, the Early Winter 2006 North American Storm Complex, the 2007 Midwest flooding event, the January 2008 tornado outbreak sequence, and the Blizzard of 2011.

 Demographics

-McHenry county has the highest percentage of non-Hispanic whites amongst the five collar counties of Chicago (McHenry, Lake, DuPage, Kane, and Will).
+McHenry county has the highest percentage of non-Hispanic whites amongst the five collar counties of Chicago (McHenry, Lake, DuPage, Kane, and Will) as well as Lake County, Indiana which borders Chicago on the east.